inspec/inspec/docs/profiles.md

 ### git

-A `git` setting specifies a profile that is located in a git repository, with optional settings for branch, tag, commit, and version.
+A `git` setting specifies a profile that is located in a git repository, with optional settings for branch, tag, commit, version, and profile_path.
 The source location is translated into a URL upon resolution.
 This type of dependency supports version constraints via semantic versioning as git tags.

-For example:

 ```YAML
 depends: